|

 Grain Market Highlights

-• 🌾 Wheat: Wheat futures closed lower across all three classes today, pressured by a stronger U.S. dollar and weaker Paris milling wheat futures.
+• 🌾 Wheat: Wheat futures closed lower for a second straight session, pressured by harvest activity, a stronger U.S. dollar, and weakness in corn and soybeans.

-• To see the updated 7-day National Blend of Models precipitation forecast in inches as well as the 5–10-day GEFS temperature anomalies for the U.S. scroll down to the other charts/weather section.
+• To see updated U.S. weather forecasts scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.